userfrosting/learn/pages/15.services/02.default-services/docs.md

 Provide access to factories for the rapid creation of [test](/advanced/automated-tests) objects.

+#### filesystem

+Provide access to the filesystem for file handling.
+Include support for multiple cloud based storage solution.
+See [File Storage](/advanced/storage) for more information.

 #### localePathBuilder

 A `UserFrosting\I18n\LocalePathBuilder` instance that constructs an ordered list of files containing [translations](/advanced/i18n).
 These files are used to initialize the `MessageTranslator` object available in the `translator` service.